Arvo Volmer

 Chief Conductor 1993–2001

-Arvo Volmer gave his first concert with ENSO at the end of 1987 as a third-year student of conducting at Moscow Conservatoire.
+Arvo Volmer gave his first concert with ENSO at the end of 1987 as a third-year student of conducting at Saint Petersburg Conservatoire.
 The programme included Berlioz’s overture Roman Carnival, Chopin’s Piano Concerto No 2 with Aleksandra Juozapenaite as a soloist, and Tchaikovsky’s Symphony No 6.
 The cooperation proved to be very close from the beginning.
 In both 1987/88 and 1988/89 seasons he conducted four concerts.
 From autumn 1990 when Leo Krämer, an organist and conductor from Germany, was designated to the post of the chief conductor, Arvo Volmer prepared more programmes during the season than the chief conductor did.
 From 1993/94 season Volmer officially became ENSO’s principal conductor.

 A leading thread in the cooperation between Volmer and ENSO was performing of Eduard Tubin’s symphonic music and later its recording for Alba Records.
 He completed a set of five CDs with Tubin’s eleven symphonies and a double CD with the music of the ballet Kratt (Treasure-bringing Goblin).
 The Estonian première of Mahler’s Symphony No 8 (1996) and the concert performances of Puccini’s opera Turandot (1995) and Debussy’s opera Pelléas et Mélisande (1998) also became major events.